facebookresearch/habitat-sim/docs/pages/managed-rigid-object-tutorial.rst

     :width: 20em

 However, when applying model or algorithmic control it is more convenient to specify a constant linear and angular velocity for the object which will be simulated without manual integration.
-The object's :ref:`habitat_sim.physics.VelocityControl` structure provides this functionality and can be acquired via :ref:`Simulator.get_object_velocity_control`.
+The object's :ref:`habitat_sim.physics.VelocityControl` structure provides this functionality and can be acquired directly from the object via the read only property 'velocity_control'.
-Once paramters are set, control takes affect immediately on the next simulation step as shown in the following example.
+Once paramters are set, control takes effect immediately on the next simulation step as shown in the following example.

 .. include:: ../../examples/tutorials/nb_python/managed_rigid_object_tutorial.py
     :code: py